Dainik Jagran: Conflict with Aj and Emergency

 In 1975, Dainik Jagran launched its Gorakhpur edition which brought it into direct conflict with the newspaper Aj.
-The Kanpur edition, run by Puranchand Gupta was covering four neighbouring districts from the city and had reached a limit where it could no longer increase its circulation in the regional market.
+The Kanpur edition, run by Puran Chandra Gupta was covering four neighbouring districts from the city and had reached a limit where it could no longer increase its circulation in the regional market.

-The newspaper had become financially secure and had liquid funds at hand, that led Gupta's sons to encourage him to look into expansion.
+The newspaper had become financially secure and had liquid funds at hand, which led Gupta's sons to encourage him to look into expansion.
 They had thought of Gorakhpur as the first place to go as it did have a local newspaper or a newspaper edition that was based in the city at that time.
 Gorakhpur was instead being covered by the Varanasi-based Aj and the city lay within its circulation area.
 Aj itself had a monetary surplus and its editor Vinod Shukla was looking to expand the newspaper as he predicted that a single edition newspaper in Uttar Pradesh would become unviable in the long term.
 Shukla who had visited Kanpur in 1974 found Jagran to have carried very substandard content and expected an expansion attempt in the city to be easy.
 The paper had brought out printing machines for Kanpur in December and responded almost immediately after Jagran's Gorakhpur launch by launching its own Kanpur edition in April 1975.